-Javier Diaz-Gimenez, a professor of economics at Spain's IESE business school, says: "We have the most inflexible labour market in Europe.
+Javier Diaz-Gimenez, a professor of economics at Spain's IESE business school, said: "We have the most inflexible labour market in Europe.
 Labour protection is high but it's badly distributed.
-Around 30 per cent of the workforce has none and the rest are tenured workers who are almost impossibly expensive to fire."
+About 30 per cent of the workforce has none and the rest are tenured workers who are almost impossibly expensive to fire."

-High labour costs are one of the reasons small business finds it so difficult to create new jobs.
-Esgueva Arranz experienced these costs while working as an accountant for the car parts business which employed 12 people.
-"If I had employed one person for x1,300 a month, it would have cost us x400 in contributions," he says.
-"Firing somebody after four years would have cost x7,000.
+High labour costs are one of the reasons small businesses find it so difficult to create new jobs.
+Esgueva Arranz experienced this while working as an accountant for a car parts business which employed 12 people.

+"If I had employed one person for €1300 a month, it would have cost us €400 in contributions," he said.

+"Firing somebody after four years would have cost €7000.
 You didn't hire people because you were scared you couldn't sack them."

 This predicament has deep roots.

-"It has been going on since Franco died," says Diaz-Gimenez.
-"Franco's regime extended no political rights, so to compensate there was an extremely protectionist labour market.
+"It has been going on since Franco died," said Diaz-Gimenez.
+"Franco's regime extended no political rights so to compensate, there was an extremely protectionist labour market.

 "When Franco's trade unions moved out, the new ones moved into the same buildings and the lifts were still working.
 The status quo was out of line with the economy then and it's completely out of line with the globalised economy of the 21st century.

-"We have the worst possible labour legislation for this territory.
-It's a complete mess.
-But there are so many vested interests keeping this legislation going that it still has majority support."
+"But there are so many vested interests keeping this legislation going that it still has majority support."

-Spain's beleaguered businesses get little sympathy from the banks.
+Spain's businesses get little sympathy from banks.
 A European Central Bank study last month reported that "SMEs in Spain continued to report significantly lower success rates than in other countries when applying for a loan".

 But as one former Madrid businessman says: "Every time you have to ask for credit, you have to prove you're making a profit.
 To do that you have to cook the books.
 You end up paying taxes to be able to borrow money.
 That's crazy."

-For some business people threatened with becoming part of Spain's unemployed army, this may be the only alternative.
+For some businesspeople threatened with becoming part of Spain's unemployed army, this may be the only alternative.